 There are many potential tests that you may find waiting for you for a job interview.
 One of the most common types of analysis to be given to you is a mechanical comprehension test.
 Designed to test your mechanical ability, a mechanical comprehension aptitude test is an integral part of the pre-employment screening process.

-Almost every major employer that specializes in mechanical trades (auto mechanics, airplane mechanics, and even computer repair technicians) seeks employees with the ability to quickly learn, and grasp new concepts.
+Almost every major employer that specializes in mechanical trades (auto mechanics, airplane mechanics, and even computer repair technicians) seeks employees with the ability to learn quickly and grasp new concepts.
 One of the many ways for an employer to determine if someone is naturally good at fixing complex machines is to issue a mechanical comprehension aptitude test, which by nature does not discriminate against you for any reason.

 Firstly, a mechanical comprehension aptitude test is usually worded in simple and basic English.
-If you have a low vocabulary, or have trouble reading well, you should not have a problem with this type of test.
+If you have a low vocabulary or have trouble reading well, you should not have a problem with this type of test.
 The questions themselves usually consist of pictures, diagrams, and an easy to understand question format.
 If you have a natural mechanical ability, you should have little to fear about this type of test.
-Mechanical tests are not like traditional IQ tests, or standardized tests.
+Mechanical tests are not like traditional IQ tests or standardized tests.
 Often, there is very little or no math questions, because an employer realizes that everyone will have access to a calculator in the real world.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.